svin24/svin24.github.io/content/blog/Reflection.md

 ## Background

-"Reflection" refers to the ability for a program to examine the type system of its programming langauge, and to dynamically manipulate types and their values at runtime.
+"Reflection" refers to the ability for a program to examine the type system of its programming language, and to dynamically manipulate types and their values at runtime.
 You can learn more at [Wikipedia][0].

 [0]: https://en.wikipedia.org/wiki/Reflective_programming